k8xian/Project3/README.md

 # To run this app
-* backend and frontend are going to run separate and simultaneous instances. cd into frontend and do yarn start, cd into backend and run npm run start
+backend and frontend are going to run separate and simultaneous instances.
+    * cd into frontend and do `yarn start`,
+    * in a new terminal window: cd into backend and do `npm run start`

 # Folder Structure:
 * project